danieldavilaaleman/Arctic_Microbiome_Evolution/OPERA-MS.md

 ## Improvemnet of assembly
 To improve asselmbly, I use kneaddata to remove low quality reads and remove duplicate (create a conda environment for this software) and chopper for remove reads <500 bp  and quality <8 in nanopore reads **NOTE:For some reason dorado does not remove QC <8 which was the command that I requesrted**

-***NOTE CONDA*** For running kneaddata and nanoplot, I need to activate conda environment on the terminal before running  the sbatch script
 **Kneaddata output:** Because I do not use a DB for remove read contaminats, the final output of kneaddata to use in the assmebly is repeats.removed.fastq

 ```